 If you’re using an electric trailer winch to load and unload boats and other maritime vehicles, then you can get winches that are water proof or water resistant.
 As you will know, electricity and water don’t mix.
 And when doing heavy winches buy yourself, you can make the process safer buy using the remote control if your winch has one.
 Read our review of the top 12-volt electric boat trailer winches here.

-- Installation – Installing an electric trailer winch should be done by a qualified mechanic or engineer.
+Installation – Installing an electric trailer winch should be done by a qualified mechanic or engineer.
 Most retail outlets will offer mounting services when you buy your winch.
 Unless you know how to mount an electric winch, it’s best to let the guys that know what to do mount the winch for you.
 If you’re installing a winch onto the front end of a vehicle, some manufactures supply front bumper mounts that will be specifically designed for your vehicle making mounting much easier.
 The easiest way is to use an auto lift to get to the underside of your vehicle to complete any installation and wiring.

 Single Or Dual Speed?